22 Practical Retaining Wall Ideas for Extra Curb Appeal

 Photo Credit: Field Outdoor Spaces / Flickr / CC BY 2.0

 Is your front yard not catching the neighbor’s attention?
-Add a centerpiece or focal point with a retaining wall.
+Creating a centerpiece or focal point is one of the best front yard wall ideas to catch your neighbors’ eye.

 Some examples?
 A retaining wall provides a foundation for an elegant water feature, vibrant flower bed, or small tree.